 Some tumor left over from previous breast-conserving surgery

-There are 4 main types of mastectomy.
+There are four main types of mastectomy.
 Each has its own benefits and risks.

 A total (or simple) mastectomy removes the entire breast.
-This includes the nipple, areola, and most of the skin.
+This includes the nipple, areola, the covering of the main chest muscle, and most of the skin.
 The surgeon may also remove some of the lymph nodes under the arm to see if the cancer has spread.
 (See section on sentinel lymph node biopsy below.)

 A skin-sparing mastectomy removes the same amount of breast tissue and the nipple and areola, but it leaves most of the skin.
 This may be an option if the tumor is small or not close to the surface.
 Breast reconstruction is done as part of this surgery.

 A modified radical mastectomy removes the entire breast.
-This includes the skin, nipple, and areola.
+This includes the skin, nipple, covering of the main chest muscle, and areola.
 Lymph nodes under the arm are also removed.
 (See section on axillary lymph node dissection below.)
-Sometimes the lining over the chest muscles is removed.

 A radical mastectomy is also called a Halsted radical mastectomy.
 It removes the entire breast, including the nipple, areola, and skin.
-All the lymph nodes under the arm (axillary lymph nodes), the lining over the chest muscles, and the chest muscles under the breast are also removed.
+All the lymph nodes under the arm (axillary lymph nodes) and the chest wall muscles under the breast are also removed.

 A radical mastectomy is very rarely needed.
 Still, it might be done to treat a large tumor that's growing into the chest muscles.